yermolovich1987/ml-insurance-ica/prototype/README.md

 To run prototype you need to install the required modules (for example, using pip), in particular:

-* tensorflow version 2.13.0 or greater.
+* tensorflow version 2.13.0rc0 or greater (note that there is a bug in the tensorflow 2.12.* that's why Dataset.zip function will not work properly).
 * scikit-learn version 1.2.2 or greater.
 * numpy version 1.24.3 or greater.
+* matplotlib version 3.7.1 or greater

+This versions were tested both on MacBook Pro M1 and on old Windows machine.

 ### Dataset structure and location.